shpml/fundamentals/07_chapter/09_assessment.md

 # Git and GitHub Preparation

-In order to share our Memory Game publicly and turn in the assignment, you will need to access code that is located on GitHub's servers.
+In order to share our memory game publicly and turn in the assignment, you will need to access code that is located on GitHub's servers.
 Follow these instructions to get started:

 ## Exercise